-The low point drain valve under the kitchen sink must be open to supply water to this faucet.
+The low point drain valve behind the bathroom toilet must be open to supply water to this faucet.
+To gain access open bottom hinged door and lift hinged floor.

 While traveling in freezing weather, this faucet should be left open and the low point drain valve closed.